AviatrixSystems/Docs/HowTos/gateway.rst

 For example, you may already have a NAT gateway configured for the VPC.
 To minimize downtime, follow the steps below:

- 1. Launch a gateway without SNAT option selected.
+ 1. Launch a gateway without the SNAT option selected.
  #.
 Go to AWS Console to remove the existing 0.0.0.0/0 route entry from the route table.
  #.
 Go to the Gateway page, highlight the desired gateway, click Edit, Scroll down to SNAT and click Enable.